 Over the last two summers, NYO-USA has toured China with conductor Charles Dutoit and pianist YUNDI, collaborated with Christoph Eschenbach and Emanuel Ax on a program of Mozart and Bruckner at Carnegie Hall, and played a set of concerts in major European halls led by Valery Gergiev with Denis Matsuev as soloist.

-In 2017, the orchestra heads to South America with Marin Alsop on the podium.
+In 2017, the orchestra heads to Latin America with Marin Alsop on the podium.

 Now in its second season, NYO2 will offer a three-week, intensive summer training program for outstanding young American instrumentalists ages 14–17.
 Learn more